teemutammela/contentful-middleman-dynamic-pages/README.md

 __NOTE!__ The source code found in this repository is the __end result__ of this tutorial.
 Both cloning the repository _and_ carrying out the tutorial is not necessary.

+__NOTE!__ Please bear in mind that this example is boilerplate code and not by any means a comprehensive guide to Middleman and Contentful.

 ## Contentful

 [Contentful](https://www.contentful.com/) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.